 - Legumes as a replacement for expensive soybean meal.

 - Breeds that work and those that don't.

 - Advantages and disadvantages of seasonal production.

 - How to pen and load pastured pigs easily.

 - Various pork cuts and what to charge for them.

 - Selling to restaurants at a profit.

 - Spanish-style acorn-finished pork.

 This Grazier’s Pastured Pork Production School is limited to only 50 people.
-The tuition is $600 and you can hold your place with a $100.00 nonrefundable, nontransferable deposit (see refund policy below).
-Upon registration, you will receive hotel information along with your confirmation letter.
+The tuition is $600 and you can hold your place with a $100.00 nonrefundable, nontransferable deposit (see refund policy bleow).
+You will receive hotel information with your confirmation letter.
 The tuition does not include lodging or all meals.
-The Grazier’s Pastured Pork Production School will begin at 8:00 AM (EST) on Friday, October 19th and end at 4:00 PM (EST) on Saturday, October 20th, 2018.
+The Grazier’s Pastured Pork Production School will begin at 8:30 AM (EST) on Friday, October 19th and end at 4:30 PM (EST) on Saturday, October 20th, 2018.